 City Council Meetings

 Irondale City Council meetings are held every first and third Tuesday of each month at 6:30 pm.
 Prior to each City Council meeting there is a Pre-council meeting at 6:00 pm.
 City Council meetings take place at City Hall located at 101 20th Street South.
 City Council meetings are open to the public and adhere to the Alabama Open Meetings Act.
 In addition to regular city council meetings, city council work sessions and committee meetings are held at various times throughout the month.
 Work sessions are designed to allow the Council to talk on a more in depth level about issues.
 The Council takes no formal actions at a work session.

 The public will be provided 24 hour notice of any city council meeting via notifications posted at Irondale City Hall.
 Special meetings and public hearings are posted at the Irondale Public Library and the Irondale Post Office in addition to Irondale City Hall.

 Irondale City Council (click councilor name to view bio)

-On November 7, 2016.
-David Spivey (District 2) and Steve Marino (District 3) were sworn in as new Irondale City Councilors.
-Please click on their name above to visit their District FaceBook pages for contact information.
+On November 7, 2016 David Spivey (District 2) and Steve Marino (District 3) were sworn in as new Irondale City Councilors.
+Please click on their name to email them or visit their District facebook pages at David Spivey fb, Steve Marino fb.
 Full biographies and new photos of each councilor will be added shortly.